 The Carretera Austral (Southern Highway) that connects Puerto Montt in Northern Patagonia to Puerto Natales in the South starts by ferry hopping through the archipelago and fjords of the Pacific Coast south of the city.
 After making landfall in Chaitén, we’ll continue the drive south and make our way to Puerto Natales via Argentina.

 The Carretera Austral is a key segment of the Pan-America Highway and one of the only roads linking Southern Patagonia to the rest of South America.
-Historically, it has been considered fairly demanding, unpaved route through the mountains, but it’s been mostly paved over the years.
+Historically, it has been considered fairly demanding, unpaved route through the mountains, but it’s been mostly paved over the years (update: “mostly” was optimistic, about half the route was unpaved, including some tight mountain switchbacks and narrow mountain tracks).
+We’ll finish the route on portions of the famous Ruta 40 in Argentina, eventually crossing back into Chile for the last section into Puerto Natales on Ruta 9 (Ruta fin del Mundo).

 The approximately 1,000 mile drive should take about a week.
 In addition to taking in the mountains and wilderness from the road, we’ll make a few stops to explore sites like the Marble Caves in Puerto Río Tranquilo and the Perito Moreno Glacier in Parque Nacional Los Glaciares.